variablenix/ansible.mailstack/README.md

 ansible-playbook main.yml --diff --ask-vault
 ```
 #### MailCrypt plugin
 The default configuration used with this Playbook uses the MailCrypt plugin defined in `10-mail.conf` to encrypt mail store files.
 The expected public and private [elliptic curve](https://wiki.dovecot.org/Plugins/MailCrypt#EC_key) keys default to the `/etc/dovecot/mcrypt` directory.
-Both the private and public key files should be encrypted using Vault and `--ask-vault` passed with Playbook
+Both the private and public key files should be encrypted using Vault and `--ask-vault` passed with Playbook.

 ### LDAP
-The supported LDAP mail attributes provisioned with this Playbook require [postfix-book.schema](https://github.com/variablenix/ldap-mail-schema/blob/master/postfix-book.schema) to be loaded with an LDAP backend server such as OpenLDAP
+The supported LDAP mail attributes provisioned with this Playbook require [postfix-book.schema](https://github.com/variablenix/ldap-mail-schema/blob/master/postfix-book.schema) to be loaded with an LDAP backend server such as OpenLDAP.

 |       objectClass      | attributes               |
 |:----------------------:|--------------------------|